What is the Difference Between LASIK, ICL, and RLE?

 - Do not have a history of chronic dry eyes

-During your consultation, we ask you additional questions and a doctor will conduct a thorough exam of your vision to determine if you are a candidate for LASIK surgery.
+During your consultation, we will get to know you better with additional questions about your lifestyle and your eyes.
+A doctor will conduct a thorough exam of your vision and chat with you to determine if you are a candidate for LASIK surgery.

 Take our LASIK self test to see if you are a good candidate for LASIK.